COMETS-ID/.github/profile/Readme.md

         <tr>
             <td rowspan="4">Machine Learning</td>
             <td>Git/GitHub</td>
-            <td rowspan="2">Good Green Bean Coffee Dataset
+            <td rowspan="2">Emotional and mental dataset
-                The dataset obtained from Kaggle.com is used to train the machine to know what the shape/image of a good green coffee bean looks like.
+                Dataset obtained from Kaggle.com is used to train machines to know what a person's emotional or mental condition is
             </td>
         </tr>
         <tr>